Hayat-Halabi/Exploratory_data_analysis/README.md

 ![image alt](https://github.com/Hayat-Halabi/Exploratory_data_analysis/blob/main/ss14.png?raw=true)

-###Possible Business questions :
+### Possible Business questions :

 Based on the exploratory data analysis above, here are some potential business questions that can be answered using the available data:

 1. Which industries and companies experienced the highest layoffs between 2020 and 2023, and what patterns can be observed over time?
 2. Which geographic regions (countries, states, or cities) were most affected by layoffs from 2020 to 2023, and how did the trends vary by region?

-3.Did the frequency or magnitude of layoffs increase during specific months or quarters between 2020 and 2023?
+3. Did the frequency or magnitude of layoffs increase during specific months or quarters between 2020 and 2023?